-In September 2015, the American Nuclear Society (ANS) interviewed 9th grade students Svetloslav Dimitrov and Theo Gregersen from the International Community School in Kirkland, Washington to find out more about their climate solutions website project.
+Students Svetloslav Dimitrov and Theo Gregersen from the International Community School in Kirkland, Washington, spoke with ANS about their climate solutions website project.
 We were joined by their classmate, Sanjay Raman, whose project was on designing a Hyper-Catalysis Radioactive Capture Module (HCRCM).
 Here is what they had to say:

 What inspired you to look into nuclear energy?